Profile of the Reno-Sparks Indian Colony People

 In fact, at first contact in what would become Nevada, hundreds of other Tribes were enduring the fourth major shift in U.S. Government policy toward American Indians.
 From 1492-1828, or during the Colonial Period, Indians were dealt with as sovereign nations.
 May treaties and agreements were negotiated with France and England as these countries recognized that the Indians had their own form of government, their own leaders, and their own homelands.

 Around 1830, the Spanish Trail opened in southern Nevada and explorers and trappers made their way into the arid landscape.
 In the beginning, many tribal groups were curious about these newcomers and The People attempted to establish relationships with them.
 Yet, as time went on it was difficult to maintain a friendly association as The People found it difficult to adapt to the disruption in their lives caused by these newcomers.

-Although there is little written about Spaniards being in Washo territory, there are some stories by the Washo that suggest such an occurrence.
-The first written records of non-Indians in Washo lands took place in 1826.
+Although there is little written about Spaniards being in Washoe territory, there are some stories by the Washoe that suggest such an occurrence.
+The first written records of non-Indians in Washoe lands took place in 1826.